WillowSedge Farm

 Do you use any antibiotics?

-I use antibiotics very rarely.
+I use antibiotics judiciously and rarely.
 In my experience, attention to basic good animal husbandry makes antibiotics mostly unnecessary.
 The animals stay healthy.
 If an animal is sick or has an infected wound, I use antibiotics to treat that problem.
-That animal is not then sold as meat.
-I have used antibiotics three times in the past five years:
+That animal is not then sold as meat from my farm.
+I have used antibiotics a few times in the past twelve years:

-• A sow sick with a bacterial infection called Erisypelas was given a series of antibiotic shots.
+• In 2004, A sow sick with a bacterial infection called Erisypelas was given a series of antibiotic shots.
 She recovered, but then failed to breed.
+We butchered her for our own use.

-• My Black Angus bull tore his foot on the side of the tractor's loader bucket, and the foot became infected.
+• A Black Angus bull tore his foot on the side of the tractor's loader bucket, and the foot became infected.
 He received two shots of a long-lasting antibiotic, and fully recovered.

 Is your meat organic?